adamsmd/emacs-preload/Implementation.md

 They are unsafe in that they may shutdown servers with connected clients, but they can also shutdown servers that `emacs-preload cleanup` cannot.

-The `emacs-preload kill-orphans` command shutsdown any preload server that cannot be connected to, whereas the `emacs-preload kill-all` command shutsdown all preload servers.
+The `emacs-preload kill-orphans` command shuts down any preload server that cannot be connected to, whereas the `emacs-preload kill-all` command shuts down all preload servers.

 Both these commands determine which processes are preload servers by looking